anubra266/choc-autocomplete/README.md

 - New onOptionFocus method
 - New `AutoCompleteGroupTitle` component. `AutoCompleteGroup` no longer takes a title prop.
 - `AutoCompleteFixedItem` is not exported, just add `fixed` prop to `AutoCompleteItem`
+- `emptyState` can now be a function that is provided with the `inputValue`
+- new `AutoCompleteCreatable` Component in place of `creatable` prop for easier user customization.
+It takes a function child that exposes the current value, or just normal children.
+And it's accepts flexProps

 Todo